Epaltechs/To-Do-List/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+🎩 Hat tip to anyone whose code was used, gave me inspiration, etc
-- Inspiration
-- etc

 ## Show your support